voidp34r/mern-start-auth/README.md

 ### Webpack Configs

-MERN uses Webpack for bundling modules.
+This project uses Webpack for bundling modules.
 There are four types of Webpack configs provided `webpack.config.dev.js` (for development), `webpack.config.prod.js` (for production), `webpack.config.server.js` (for bundling server in production) and `webpack.config.babel.js` (for [babel-plugin-webpack-loaders](https://github.com/istarkov/babel-plugin-webpack-loaders) for server rendering of assets included through webpack).

 The Webpack configuration is minimal and beginner-friendly.
 You can customise and add more features to it for production build.

 ### Server

-MERN uses express web framework.
+This project uses express web framework.
 Our app sits in server.js where we check for NODE_ENV.

 If NODE_ENV is development, we apply Webpack middlewares for bundling and Hot Module Replacement.